-- Shopping trip to Traiskirchen.
-Every Friday and/or Saturday, when there is sufficient interest and an available driver, the Car Coordinator organizes a trip to the supermarkets and shops in Traiskirchen.
-As a semi-official trip, the cost is € 0,50 per person collected by the driver.
+- Shopping trip to Traiskirchen: Every Friday and/or Saturday, when there is sufficient interest and there is an available approved driver, the Car Coordinator can organizes a trip to the supermarkets and shops in Traiskirchen.
+As a semi-official trip, the cost is € 0,50 per person and is collected by the driver.
 This trip may be cancelled at the discretion of the Car Coordinator.
 Families may organize a separate trip from the regularly organized shopping trip once a week.
-With a minimum of three adults carpooling together, the cost for each family/student is then €2,- for the local area (including Baden).
-If the trip is organized for only one family, then it must be marked as private and the kilometer rules for private trips apply. - Cultural activities in Vienna.
-Due to limited public transportation on the weekends and evenings, on Friday and Saturday evenings ITI will provide a shuttle from Münchendorf and Traiskirchen for students to allow them to have a safe possibility to visit Vienna for cultural activities.
-Car is free of kilometer charge, but students are responsible for finding and tipping a driver.

-• ITI organized trips to Bezirkshauptmannschaft (BH) Baden to obtain Residency Permit: Trips to BH Baden are charged €3,- per person and collected by the driver.

-(6) Personal / Private Trips:

-Costs and Expectations: A maintenance and fuel fee is assessed for private trips and billed at the end of each semester.

-- €0,40 per km (VW van) - The person organizing the trip must find a driver from the official drivers list.
-The driver is not compensated by ITI for a private trip, thus it is expected to offer gratuity to the driver for his service at the rate of approximately €8,00/hour. - After a trip, the interior of the vehicle must be clean. - After a longer trip, the vehicle should also be washed on the outside.

-How to Obtain Permission for a Trip: Anyone who wants to reserve an ITI car for any reason should first seek permission and receive approval from the Car Coordinator.
-Details needed for a request include: date, departure and arrival times, who the driver will be, the purpose and destination of the trip.
-If there is a real necessity to use a car and the Car coordinator cannot be reached, try to reach Juraj Mistina, Prefect of Students, or leave him a message (voice or text), detailing the length and purpose of the trip.
+With a minimum of three adults carpooling together, the cost for each family/student is then €2,- for the local area (including Baden). - ITI organized trips to the Bezirkshauptmannschaft (BH) Baden: to obtain Residency Permits.
+Such trips to BH Baden are charged out at €3,- per person and is collected by the driver. - Doctor and Hospital trips: Trips to the local hospital or to doctors (Baden or Traiskirchen area) will be charged at €5,00 only.
+But the driver needs still to be compensated by the requesting person.
+Unless it is an emergency, trips to Vienna are charged out as shuttle trips (see point 6 below). - (6) Shuttle Trips: Shuttle trips to the train stations or airport that are not formal ITI trips are charged out at the following rates: - €0,40 per km - The person requiring such a shuttle trip must find a driver from the official drivers list.
+The driver is not compensated by the ITI for such a trip and should receive for his service approximately $\epsilon 8,00$ /hour from the person needing the trip. - (7) How to obtain permission for a trip: Anyone who wants to reserve an ITI car should first seek permission and receive approval from the Car Coordinator.
+Details needed for a request include: date, departure and arrival times, who the driver will be and the purpose and destination of the trip.
+If there is a real necessity and the Car coordinator cannot be reached, call or text Emil Vasvari, the Campus Facility Manager.

-Nota bene: Finding a driver for a personal trip is the responsibility of the individual or individuals organizing the trip, not the car coordinator.
-If you ask the Car Coordinator to arrange your private transportation, he will be happy to do so when he can, but you will be billed $\{8,00\}$ hour for his time in addition to the standard kilometer rate.

-Doctor and Hospital trips.
-Short distance trips to the hospital or to doctors are private, but the standard 0.40 per km will be charged up to 5.00 only.

-(7) Damage to cars: While insurance coverage is maintained for passengers, drivers, and the ITI vehicle itself, a driver who has been found at-fault in an accident, or responsible for damages, may be held liable for the deductible amount, up to €250.
+(8) Damage to cars: While insurance coverage is maintained for the vehicle, a driver who has been found at-fault in an accident, or responsible for damages, will be held liable for the deductible amount of €350 per incident.